-Income before taxes attributable to the container ownership segment increased \$10,502 (21.8%) from 2007 to 2008.
-This increase consisted primarily of a \$10,867 decrease in interest expense due to lower average interest rates partially offset by higher average debt balances, a \$7,637 decrease in minority interest expense, a \$6,656 increase in container lease rental income resulting from a larger fleet size and higher utilization partially offset by lower rental rates, a \$6,539 decrease in direct container expense, a \$2,099 increase in gain on sale of containers, net and a \$923 increase in other, net due to the release of a \$750 reserve and recognition of a \$173 gain for TGH's share of proceeds from the sale of Trencor's South African container manufacturing plant.
-These increases to income before taxes attributable to the container ownership segment were partially offset by a change in realized (losses) gains on interest rate swaps and caps, net to a loss of \$5,986 in 2008 from a gain of \$3,204 in 2009, a \$6,831 increase in unrealized losses on interest rate swaps, net, a \$2,547 increase in bad debt expense, net, a \$1,927 decrease in gain on lost military containers, net, a \$1,629 decrease in interest income, a \$992 increase in structuring fees paid by TMCL to FB Transportation Capital ("Fortis") for container purchases, a \$408 increase in overhead expenses and a \$405 increase in depreciation expense.
+Income before taxes attributable to the container ownership segment increased \$2,865 (4.4%) from 2007 to 2008.
+This increase consisted primarily of a \$10,867 decrease in interest expense due to lower average interest rates partially offset by higher average debt balances, a \$6,656 increase in container lease rental income resulting from a larger fleet size and higher utilization partially offset by lower rental rates, a \$6,539 decrease in direct container expense, a \$2,099 increase in gain on sale of containers, net and a \$923 increase in other, net due to the release of a \$750 reserve and recognition of a \$173 gain for TGH's share of proceeds from the sale of Trencor's South African container manufacturing plant.
+These increases to income before taxes attributable to the container ownership segment were partially offset by a change in realized (losses) gains on interest rate swaps and caps, net from a loss of \$5,986 in 2007 from a gain of \$3,204 in 2008, a \$6,831 increase in unrealized losses on interest rate swaps, net, a \$2,547 increase in bad debt expense, net, a \$1,927 decrease in gain on lost military containers, net, a \$1,629 decrease in interest income, a \$992 increase in structuring fees paid by TMCL to FB Transportation Capital ("Fortis") for container purchases, a \$408 increase in overhead expenses and a \$405 increase in depreciation expense.